 I’m sure you could do other things with them, but I was drawing a blank.
-They are very minimal ingredients and easy to make.
+They have very few ingredients and are easy to make.

 In general, leftover rice balls that are skillet-fried could also be stuffed like Korean rice balls, flavored like Indian rice balls, or combined with other Japanese rice ball additives.

-This base recipe is a great idea to expand and get creative with.
+This base recipe is a great idea to expand on and get creative with.

-- short-grain rice or medium-grain rice – The rice was just white rice, not instant, the kind that takes 15-20 minutes to cook on the stovetop.
-It was cooled and chilled from my fridge and rice balls proved to be a great way to use up leftover rice.
+- Short-grain or medium-grain rice: The rice was just white rice, not instant, and takes 15-20 minutes to cook on the stovetop.
+It was cooled and chilled from my fridge, and rice balls proved to be a great way to use up leftover rice.

-- butter – Butter over oil provides a great delicious taste and golden brown outer shell.
+- Butter – Butter over oil provides a delicious taste and a golden brown outer shell.

-- dipping: The most common dipping sauce for these rice balls is soy sauce.
+- Dipping Sauce: The most common dipping sauce for these easy leftover rice balls is soy sauce.
 But try other sauces, like yum yum sauce or this sriracha with mayo recipe for another great take.

 How to make Crispy Rice Balls